Thiourea: Precursor to metal sulfides

-These sulfiding reactions, which have been applied to the synthesis of many metal sulfides, require water and typically some heating.
+These sulfiding reactions have been applied to the synthesis of many metal sulfides..

 Precursor to heterocycles

-Thioureas are building blocks to pyrimidine derivatives.
-Thus thioureas condense with β-dicarbonyl compounds.
-The amino group on the thiourea initially condenses with a carbonyl, followed by cyclization and tautomerization.
-Desulfurization delivers the pyrimidine.
+Thiourea is a building block for many heterocycles.
+It is a precursor to pyrimidine derivatives via condensation with β-dicarbonyl compounds.

 Similarly, aminothiazoles can be synthesized by the reaction of α-haloketones and thiourea.

 The pharmaceuticals thiobarbituric acid and sulfathiazole are prepared using thiourea.
 4-Amino-3-hydrazino-5-mercapto-1,2,4-triazole is prepared by the reaction of thiourea and hydrazine.

-Silver polishing
+With metals

-According to the label on consumer products TarnX and Silver Dip, the liquid silver cleaning products contain thiourea along with a warning that thiourea is a chemical on California's list of carcinogens.
-A lixiviant for gold and silver leaching can be created by selectively oxidizing thiourea, bypassing the steps of cyanide use and smelting.
+Being a soft nucleophile, thiourea has an affinity for metal ions, forming coordination complexes.
+Representative is [Tc(SC(NH2)2]6]Cl3.
+One practical consequence of its affinity for metals, thiourea is used as a silver polish.
+Another potential application is the use of thiourea as a lixiviant for gold and silver leaching, bypassing the steps of cyanide use and smelting.

-Kurnakov reaction

-Thiourea is an essential reagent in the Kurnakov test used to differentiate cis- and trans- isomers of certain square planar platinum complexes.
+Thiourea is a reagent in the Kurnakov test used to differentiate cis- and trans- isomers of certain square planar platinum complexes.
 The reaction was discovered in 1893 by Russian chemist Nikolai Kurnakov and is still performed as an assay for compounds of this type.